Open Access Policy

 AI in Peer-Review

-According to ICMJE guidelines, reviewers are advised not to upload manuscripts to generative AI tools where confidentiality cannot be assured.
+According to ICMJE guidelines, reviewers and Editors are advised not to upload manuscripts to generative AI tools where confidentiality cannot be assured.
 They should be aware that using AI in manuscript processing can breach confidentiality.
 Manuscripts often contain sensitive information that must remain within the peer-review process.
 In addition, generative AI tools have significant limitations, including outdated information and the risk of generating biased or false content.

 Authorship